 Sailfish: Istiophorus platypterus

-- Upper jaw elongate in the form of a spear
+- Upper jaw elongated into a spear shape

-- Lateral line is curved over the pectoral fin and then straightens to the base of the tail
+- Lateral line curves over the pectoral fin

 Sailfish are a rapidly growing species; they reach 4-5 feet in one year.
 They feed aggressively on small fish and squid.
 Off southeast Florida, sailfish move inshore to shallow water and spawn near the surface in summer.
 Females swim slowly with their dorsal fins above water, accompanied by one or more males when spawning.